-This is the second in our three-part series about how developers are figuring out the future of PvP.
-Find the first part, on Destiny 2's Gambit mode, here.
-The final part will be published tomorrow.
+This is the second in our series about how developers are figuring out the future of PvP.
+Find the first part, on Destiny 2's Gambit mode, here (opens in new tab).

 Roleplaying is as old as gaming itself.
 After all, one of the attractions of playing is getting to do things that you can't in real life.
 And where better to live a separate life than in an online game?
 And thus from MUDs to Second Life to World of Warcraft, roleplaying is a fundamental part of online gaming culture.